Why is Libya lawless?

 Libya has been hit by instability since the overthrow of long-serving ruler Col Muammar Gaddafi in October 2011.
 Numerous militias each govern their own patches of territory, with successive governments struggling to exercise control.Who is in control of Libya?

 No-one - that is the problem.
 There are lots of different armed groups - up to 1,700 - with many different goals.
 But money and power are the common denominators.

 During the uprising, anyone with a gun could command respect and some do not want that to change.
 Instead, they seem more determined than ever to gain more territory and impose their will.

 They are also ideologically divided - some of them are Islamists, others are secessionists and yet others are liberals.
-Furthermore, the militias are split along regional lines, making it a combustible mix.
+Furthermore, the militias are split along regional, ethnic and local lines, making it a combustible mix.
 Some fear Libya could descend into civil war.Weren't they once allies?

 They were united in their hatred for Col Gaddafi - but nothing more.
 There was no single group in charge of the rebellion.
 Militias were based in different cities, fighting their own battles.

 Several felt they had paid a particularly high price during the conflict and should be rewarded.
 And after more than four decades of authoritarian rule, they had little understanding of democracy.
 So, they were unable to forge compromises and build a new state based on the rule of law.

 Very little.
-The US had pledged to help the new government recover weapons - especially anti-aircraft missiles that had gone missing when Col Gaddafi's government crumbled.
+The US had pledged to help the new government recover weapons - especially anti-aircraft missiles that had been gone missing when Col Gaddafi's government crumbled.

 But Libya remains what some security analysts describe as an arms bazaar.
 It is awash with weapons which have also ended up in the hands of other armed groups in the region.
 Weapons from Col Gaddafi's looted arsenals are also said to have been smuggled to the Sinai, Gaza and even Syria and Iraq.